artemklevtsov/RGA/README.md

 After executing this command, a web browser will be opened with a page of query of confirmation of access permission to the data Google Analytics.
 It's necessary to authorize with your own **Google account** and confirm the authorization to access the Google Analytics data.
 Note, the package `RGA` requests access of **read-only** data.

-When the `authorize` is used, the `GAToken` variable is created in the separate `TokenEnv` environment which not visible for user.
+When the `authorize` function is used, the `GAToken` variable is created in the separate `TokenEnv` environment which not visible for user.
 So, there is no need to pass every time the `token` argument to any function which require authorisation.

 Access token can also be stored in a variable and passed as argument for functions, which make requests to the API Google Analytics.
 This can be useful if you work with several accounts at the same time.